Annual Events in NYC

 River to River Festival

-Head downtown for the River to River arts fest, which offers musical performances and events for free.
-Highlights from years past have included shows by the Bang on a Can All-Stars, the New York City Opera and Superchunk.
+Head downtown for the River to River arts fest, which offers dance performances, concerts and events for free.
+Highlights from years past have included Night at the Museums, site-specific pieces by Twyla Tharp, Trisha Brown Dance Company and Eiko Otake as well as shows by the Bang on a Can All-Stars and Superchunk.

 SummerStage (through September)